A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

 Then, a smaller $U(x,y)$ implies that the generalization error is more likely to be small.
-When source and target models are the same, we have $U(y, y) = 0$.
-Correspondingly, in Table \ref{tab-three-com}, the diagonal results are generally the best since the source and target tasks exactly match.
-When the source and target models are different, there are also some relative observations.
-Let us first focus on the second column of Table \ref{tab-three-com}.
-The target model is HW-NN.
-By the definition of $U$, we have $U(\text{N+T, HW-NN})=\frac{1}{2}U(\text{T, HW-NN})$ and $U(\text{N+TS, HW-NN})=\frac{1}{2}U(\text{TS, HW-NN})$.
-In Table~\ref{tab-three-com}, it also shows that the performance of `N+T' is better than `T' and `N+TS' is better than `TS'.
-Besides, the performance of `TS' is better than `T', by which we may assume that $U(\text{TS, HW-NN})<U(\text{T, HW-NN})$ and thus $U(\text{N+TS, HW-NN})<U(\text{N+T, HW-NN})$.
-Correspondingly, Table~\ref{tab-three-com} shows that the performance of `N+TS' is better than `N+T'.
-More similar observations can be found for other source and target combinations in Table~\ref{tab-three-com}.
-It should be indicated that besides the intrinsics revealed by our learning theory, which inspires to understand the insightful working mechanism underlying our method, especially for its generalization ability, some other practical factors could also affect the generalization behaviour, such as training effectiveness.
-This is similar to the roles of the conventional learning theory results.
+When the source and target models are the same, we have $U(y, y) = 0$.
+Correspondingly, in \cref{tab-three-com}, the diagonal results are generally the best since the source and target models exactly match.
+When the source and target models are different, there are also some related observations.
+Let us first focus on the second column of \cref{tab-three-com}.
+The target model is DLW-NN.
+By the definition of $U$, we have $U(\text{N+T, DLW-NN})=\frac{1}{2}U(\text{T, DLW-NN})$ and $U(\text{N+TS, DLW-NN})=\frac{1}{2}U(\text{TS, DLW-NN})$. \cref{tab-three-com} also shows that the performance of `N+T' is better than `T', and the performance of `N+TS' is better than that of `TS'.
+Besides, the performance of `TS' is better than that of `T', suggesting that $U(\text{TS, DLW-NN})<U(\text{T, DLW-NN})$ and thus $U(\text{N+TS, DLW-NN})<U(\text{N+T, DLW-NN})$.
+Correspondingly, \cref{tab-three-com} shows that the performance of `N+TS' is better than that of `N+T'.
+More similar observations can be found for other source and target combinations in \cref{tab-three-com}.
+It should be noted that in addition to the intrinsic aspects revealed by our learning theory---which help us understand the insightful working mechanism underlying our method, particularly its generalization ability---other practical factors, such as training effectiveness, may also affect the generalization behavior.
+This is similar to the role of conventional learning theory results.